What is House and Pet Sitting?

 For both homeowners and house-sitters house-sitting can be so much more if a good relationship and trust is established and the work is accomplished in the spirit of the agreement.
 It can be the root of a most fulfilling and relaxing working/holiday for both parties.
 What’s the big secret to making this arrangement work well for both parties?

-And what House-sitting is Not –
+And what a House-sit is Not –

 And house-sitters make their presence known to the homeowner as suitable candidates to take on that house-sit assignment.